 Individuals can still benefit from applying basic endpoint security protocols in daily life.
 Every time you connect to a public network or even use a hotspot at home, you’re probably a lot more vulnerable than you realize.

 Antivirus software is a good way to protect your devices, but installing a VPN can really strengthen security too.
+What is a VPN?
 You can encrypt your data, hide your location, and enjoy a range of other benefits.

 Combining antivirus protection with a good VPN will provide robust personal protection and keep your various endpoints safe.